Light. Color. Interaction.

 After journeying through Luftwerk’s new media exhibit, SHIFT, you might never look at light, color, and motion in the same way again.
 In fact, you might second-guess your senses all together.
-This is what Luftwerk’s large-scale, immersive video art does to you: deconstructs your thoughts on color; refocuses your idea of light; and disorients your sense of space.
+This is what Luftwerk’s large-scale, immersive video art does to you: it deconstructs your thoughts on color, refocuses your idea of light, and disorients your sense of space.

 Discussing the ideas within SHIFT, Sean Gallero—one half of the collaborative duo Luftwerk—says, "We are interested in the perception and deception and additive and subtractive quality of color and light.
 Color and light can deceive you and that’s the beauty of the medium.”

 As you enter the second space your shadows are projected onto a white floor.
 Coupled with a minimal, color-inspired score, Synthesis transforms your silhouette into slowly changing color fields, recasting purple, green, orange, red, yellow, and blue versions of yourself.